How Maslow’s Hierarchy of Needs can help you recession-proof your business

 We’re now at the 4th rung where we want respect, and where we’re concerned about our reputation and status in the community.

-One of the ways you could help people with this need is to help them create a social networking profile that doesn’t look like your adolescent kid’s.
+One of the ways you could help people with this need is to help them create a social networking profile that doesn’t look like your adolescent kid’s or, in my case, like your ancient grandmother’s.

 Here’s another 4th rung idea.
 If you teach folks how to be confident speaking in public, you’ll find people who need your service.
 And by confident, I mean, so they don’t look and feel stupid or unprepared.
 One of the best courses I’ve taken is one called “platform decorum.”
 It’s all about how to project your ideas in front of a group of people.
 I’m essentially an introvert, a writer, not a speaker.
-Had I not taken that class, I probably wouldn’t have started teaching teleclasses.
+Had I not taken that class, I probably wouldn’t have started teaching teleclasses (they were a thing, back in the pre-Zoom days).

 So, if you have those types of skills that you can teach, then you’ll want to speak to the needs for status and reputation.
 Again, for business people who want to gain publicity through YouTube, you could be a valuable resource, to help them with poise and naturalness.

 Are you a writer?
 Can you edit other people’s writing?
 Article writing is a major way to get known on the internet.
 But a lot of people balk, because their level of writing may detract somewhat from the expertise of their “real” work.
-So here’s where a talented editor can make a good living… polishing the articles of a business owner who wants to build his or her stature as an expert in their field.
+So here’s where a talented editor – or ghostwriter – can make a good living… polishing or actually writing the articles of a business owner who wants to build his or her stature as an expert in their field.

 RUNG 5: